freeletics/khonshu/docs/codegen/get-started.md

 Any object using this scope will automatically survive configuration changes and will not be recreated together with the UI.

-A factory for the generated subcomponent is automatically generated and contributed to the component that uses `parentScope` as its own scope.
-This component will be looked up internally with `Context.getSystemService(name)` using the fully qualified name of the given `parentScope` as key for the lookup.
+A factory for the generated subgraph is automatically generated and contributed to the graph that uses `parentScope` as its own scope.
+This graph will be looked up internally with `Context.getSystemService(name)` using the fully qualified name of the given `parentScope` as key for the lookup.
 It is expected that the app will provide it through its `Application` class or an `Activity`.

-For convenience purposes the generated component will make the instance of `route` that was used to navigate to the screen and a `SavedStateHandle` available which can be injected to classes like the state machine to save state.
+For convenience purposes the generated graph will make the instance of `route` that was used to navigate to the screen and a `SavedStateHandle` available which can be injected to classes like the state machine to save state.
 When injecting the `SavedStateHandle` a `@ForScope(ExampleScope::class)` qualifier needs to be added.